-This very interacitve breakfast panel on the Board's Role in Corporate strategy was well attended and received by over 50 NACD member and guests discussing this dynamic topic influenced by many internal and external factors was discussed.
-Finding included that as a director, need to know to stay on top of your company’s short and long-term strategy.
-While it is important to carefully review strategies approved by management, the role of board is to challenge and enhancing strategic plans.
+This very interactive breakfast panel on the Board's Role in Corporate strategy was well attended and received by over 50 NACD members and guests.
+Corporate strategy is a dynamic topic influenced by many internal and external factors.
+Findings included that as a director, it is important to stay on top of your company’s short and long-term strategy.
+While it is essential to carefully review strategies approved by management, the role of the board is to challenge and enhance strategic plans.

 Ann Ziegler is an experienced public and private company director and board

 chair.
 She was previously the CFO of CDW, a fortune 250 provider of technology

 solutions for business and the public sector.